jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 There is no need to re-invent the wheel.
 The sentence applies to testing code as well.
 Maybe there are some corner cases where your main application is indeed a snowflake and needs some in-house utility for the core code.
 But I can bet that your unit and integration tests are not special themselves and thus writing custom testing utilities is a questionable practice.

-### Anti-Pattern 13 - Giving testing a bad reputation out of ignorance
+### Anti-Pattern 13 - Giving testing a bad reputation out of ignorance 反模式13 - 由于无知而诋毁测试

 Even though I mention this as the last anti-pattern, this is the one that forced me to write this article.
 I am always disappointed when I find people at conferences and meetups who “proudly” proclaim that __all tests are a waste of time__ and that their application works just fine without any testing at all.
 A more common occurrence is meeting people who are against a specific type of testing (usually either unit or integration) like we have seen in anti-patterns [1](#anti-pattern-1---having-unit-tests-without-integration-tests) or [2](#anti-pattern-2---having-integration-tests-without-unit-tests)